wikirona/wikirona/resources/work/letter_to_employer.md

 is that what we need to do now is to stay home as much as reasonable.

 In China, business owners have been demanding a reduction in rent.
-And in the US student loan debts are also being temporarily forgiven, because it is a war-like emergency.
+And in the US, it is being proposed that student loan debts be temporarily forgiven, because this is a war-time-like emergency.

 For these reasons, for my personal safety and that of others (including those at work),